 Scnenario#1: Intent Interpreter as a separate function outside the intent handling function.
 In this scenario, Intent interpreter receive the natural language intent and translate it into a formal intent (the formal intent contains the attributes and corresponding values to enable the intent handling function to decide the actions to fulfil the intent expectation) according to intent model defined in TS 28.312 [1] and consume the 3GPP Intent driven MnS with formal intent model provided by intent handling function.

+Figure 4.16-1 Deployment scnenario#1: Intent Interpreter as a separate function outside the intent handling function.

 Scnenario#2: Intent Interpreter is a function integrated in intent handling function.
 In this scenario, Intent Interpreter receives the natural language intent from consumer and translates it into detailed actions to be executed to fulfil the intent.

+Figure 4.16-2 Deployment scnenario#2: Intent Interpreter is a function integrated in intent handling function.

 Based on above two deployment scenarios, this study can investigate whether there is a need for a potential solution to enhance the intent-driven management service to support natural language.

-4.16.2 Potential requirements

-TBD

-4.16.3 Potential solution

-TBD

-4.16.4 Evaluation of potential solutions

-TBD
+* * * Next Change * * * *

+5 Conclusions and Recommendations

+5.16 Use case #16: Enhancement of radio service delivering and assurance scenarios

+Regarding the Deployment scnenario#1(Intent Interpreter as a separate function outside the intent handling function), the Intent Interpreter is MnS consumer’s internal implementation and the existing intent driven management service can be used to satisfy the interaction between intent handling function and MnS consumer with Intent Interpreter embedded.

+Regarding the Deployment scnenario#2(Intent Interpreter is a function integrated in intent handling function), needs further investigation and discussion in 6G to identify corresponding requirements.

 * * * End of Changes * * * *